yukilite/tp/docs/UserGuide.md

 **A**: Unfortunately upon entering the Patient ID in `adda`, there is no way of changing the Patient ID.
 Please remove the incorrect appointment and add the correct appointment in again.

+**Q**: Why when I try to delete a patient in the list, some appointments are being deleted also?

+**A**: Because once you delete a patient, all the appointments related to him/her (through an attribute called ```pid```) are deleted also.
+Only when there are no appointments related to the patients, they are not deleted.

+**Q**: Why when I try to clear all the patients in the patient list, the appointments are cleared also?

+**A**: The reason is that there is a dependency of appointments on patients.
+Each patient can be assigned to multiple appointments through ```pid```.
+Like mentioned in the previous question, you can realize that once we clear all the patients, the presence of such appointments are no longer valid (All appointments belong to all patients).
+Hence, they are cleared also.

 ### [Back to top &#x2191;](#table-of-content)